anisyanka/learn-embedded-linux/README.md

 # Learn embedded Linux

-I have started to learn embedded Linux and driver devepompemt with the [BeagleBone Black board](https://www.elinux.org/Beagleboard:BeagleBoneBlack).
+I have started to learn embedded Linux and driver development with the [BeagleBone Black board](https://www.elinux.org/Beagleboard:BeagleBoneBlack).
 There I will write some usefull notes or commands about work with the BBB or about driver development.

 # Table of contents
   - [Study plan](#Study-plan)